‘A hiding to nothing’: The story of Rhys Weston’s one PL game for Arsenal

 “The opportunity to start against Newcastle was nothing short of amazing and personally I felt that I gave a good account of myself.”

-Wenger withdrew Weston after 67 minutes of a 4-2 defeat, but he still cherishes the fact he got to play against one of the greats of English football.
+Wenger withdrew Weston after 67 minutes of a 4-2 defeat, but the former Wales international still cherishes the fact he got to play against one of the greats of English football.

 “It’s surreal thinking about it now,” he says.